Why Boston needs more wireless infrastructure.

 From the “Green Monster” to Faneuil Hall, the demand for mobile data is growing exponentially here—and the city’s current wireless infrastructure is being pushed to its limit.
 Faster, more reliable wireless connectivity is essential not only for personal and professional convenience, but for public safety as well.
 Today, 80 percent of emergency calls to police, firefighters, and other first responders are initiated on mobile devices.
 Small cell solutions, or “small cells,” are key to enhancing and upgrading Boston’s existing wireless infrastructure, adding much-needed coverage and capacity all across the city.

-Also, because they’re often inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, small cells blend into their surroundings and preserve the aesthetics of their environment, which is extremely important in monument districts and at historical sites.
-Working in partnership with city staff, we plan to enable improved wireless service while keeping Boston’s inimitable character intact.
+Since small cells often are inconspicuously installed on right of way infrastructure like street signs, utility poles, and streetlights, they blend into their surroundings and preserve the aesthetics of their environment.
+Working in partnership with city staff, we plan to enable improved wireless carrier service while keeping Boston’s character intact.

 About Crown Castle